 The watch features a matte black layered dial with a small seconds display at 9 o’clock, a small date aperture at 3 o’clock and Panerai’s signature linear power reserve indicator at 6 o’clock.

-Yes, there is nothing particularly new about this display, but, something tells me, that’s what the majority of customers demand from the Italian brand: they want a new hi-tech watch that at the same time looks absolutely classic.
+Yes, there is nothing particularly new about this display, but, something tells me, that’s what the majority of customers demand from the Italian brand: they want a new hi-tech gadget that at the same time looks classic.

 The watch is delivered on a black buffalo leather strap that sports a huge buckle made of black-coated titanium.